CMT-MU/MultiPie/docs/ver1.1.md

 # MultiPie

+- Changes in version 1.1.10
+  - add site symmetry for Wyckoff position of point and space groups.

 - Changes in version 1.1.9
   - bug fix to create atomic data (minimal_samb=True) for no bonds are in input.